강의

 Q. Is there a reason why we are handling the backend (Node.js) together?

-A. This course teaches backend developers how to properly design and use a mongoDB database.
-So, we teach you basic backend development at the beginning of the course so that you can properly utilize the database.
-And this course is not a DevOps course.
-We do not teach you how to install a database, how to build and manage replica sets and sharding.
-Instead, we will use a managed cloud service, mongoDB Atlas, that automates this DevOps area.
+A. This course teaches backend developers how to properly design and use a MongoDB database.
+Therefore, we cover basic backend development early in the course to ensure proper database utilization.
+Also, this course is not a DevOps course.
+We won't teach you how to install a database, build replica sets, or manage sharding.
+Instead, you'll use MongoDB Atlas, a managed cloud service that automates these DevOps tasks.

 Q. Do you also learn MongoDB Aggregates?

-A. This lecture focuses on how to use MongoDB in a MongoDB-like way in "general" backend development.
-Using Aggregates in general APIs with high call frequency can put a load on the DB, so it is not recommended.
-If you think about it, if you use Aggregates frequently, you can't use them in a MongoDB-like way and end up using them like a relational DB.
-Therefore, this lecture does not include Aggregates.
-I will show you how to properly use MongoDB without Aggregates!
-This does not mean that Aggregates are bad.
-They just have a different use case.
-They are very powerful tools in the Data Engineering field, such as generating statistics or processing large amounts of data.
-Compared to general APIs, these Data Engineering processes have the characteristic that they are called much less frequently and do not really matter if the response speed takes a long time.
-For example, if you want to extract sales status by quarter, you can run an aggregate batch once a quarter, save the results, and then retrieve the results quickly.
-I plan to produce a MongoDB-based Data Engineer lecture in the future.
+A. This lecture focused on how to effectively utilize MongoDB in a MongoDB-like way for "typical" backend development.
+Using Aggregates in frequently-used, general APIs can overload the database, so I don't recommend it.
+Simply put, frequent use of Aggregates means you're using MongoDB like a relational database, rather than using it in a MongoDB-like way.
+Therefore, this lecture doesn't cover Aggregates.
+I'll show you how to properly utilize MongoDB without Aggregates!
+This doesn't mean Aggregates are bad; they simply have a specific use case.
+They're a powerful tool in data engineering, such as generating statistics or processing large amounts of data.
+Compared to general APIs, these data engineering processes are much less frequently called and can tolerate long response times.
+For example, if you want to extract quarterly sales data, you could run an aggregate batch once a quarter, store the results, and then retrieve them quickly.
+I plan to produce a MongoDB-based data engineer lecture in the future.
 At this time, we will cover MongoDB Aggregate, as well as big data management with MongoDB Data Lake and data visualization with MongoDB Charts!

 Q. Please tell us what prompted you to start this course.